Australia Square: Public spaces

 Extensive public open space, including fountains, is a feature of the Square.
 This design feature is an early example of including a public open space on private land.
 There are numerous entrances to the retail precincts in the lower ground level of the Tower, which include a post office and food outlets.
 The retail target is the office worker on a lunch break, and the open-plan design and ease of access have been styled accordingly.

 Surpassing of height

 The Australia Square Tower building was the tallest building in Sydney for nine years.
 In 1976, the south building of the AMP Centre was opened at 188 m, although having only 45 storeys and no public observation deck.

 Architecture awards

-In 1967 NSW Chapter of the Australian Institute of Architects awarded Australia Square the Sir John Sulman Medal and the Civic Design Award for its innovative and appealing architecture and urban design.
+In 1967 the NSW Chapter of the Royal Australian Institute of Architects awarded Australia Square the Sir John Sulman Medal and the Civic Design Award for its innovative and appealing architecture and urban design.
 In 2012 Australia Square's design excellence was awarded New South Wales Enduring Architecture Award followed later that year with the 2012 National Award for Enduring Architecture presented by the Australian Institute of Architects at the national architecture awards, 45 years after original completion.